 More Cat Breeds and Further Research

 Before adding an American Curl to your family, it's important to do your research.
 The American Curl is a fairly low-maintenance cat, but does require adequate exercise and engagement throughout the day.
 They can also be susceptible to ear infections and wax build-up, so routine ear examinations are necessary.

-If you want to learn about cat breeds similar to the American Curl, be sure to check out:
+If you want to learn about other cat breeds with unique characteristics, be sure to check out:

 Otherwise, check out all of our other cat breed profiles.

 As with any purebred cat, you'll pay much more for an American Curl than for a mixed-breed cat from the local shelter or rescue.
 Show-quality American Curls can cost well over $1,000, although purebreds that don't quite meet the breed standards may sell for less.